Convergence to equilibrium for density dependent Markov jump processes: Introduction

 However, there are circumstances of practical interest which do not fit into this framework.
 The most obvious of these is when the numbers of individuals in some of the populations are small, so that a description of their evolution in terms of the solution of an ODE system is unlikely to be very good.
 A typical example is the initial phase in the introduction of a new species, when a few individuals are introduced into a habitat, and compete for resources with a resident population.
 Clearly, there is a reasonable probability of colonization being unsuccessful, and the length of time until the new species reaches a density comparable to that of the resident population, should it become established, may be very long.
 In such circumstances, direct application of the theorems in Kurtz (1970) indicates that, over finite time intervals, the proportion of individuals that belong to the new species remains negligible.
 The biologically relevant analysis is given in \BHKK~(2016), where is shown that a branching process approximation is appropriate in the initial stages, and that, if the new species becomes established, the ODE trajectory is eventually followed, but with a random time delay.

-In this paper, we suppose that the ODE system~$\by$ associated with the density dependent population process~$\bX^N$ has a locally stable equilibrium~$\bc$, with open basin of attraction~$\cB(\bc)$.
+In this paper, \adbh{as indicated above, we investigate the approach to equilibrium, another setting that is not covered by the theorems of Kurtz (1970,1971).
+We suppose that the ODE system~\Ref{ADB-DE-first}} has a locally stable equilibrium~$\bc$, with open basin of attraction~$\cB(\bc)$.
 Under appropriate conditions, Theorem~8.5 of Kurtz~(1981) establishes that~$\bX^N$ has an equilibrium distribution~$\pi^N$ which, when suitably centred and normalized, converges to a multivariate normal distribution as $N\to\infty$.
 Moreover, it is shown in \adbb{\BLX~(2018a, Theorem~5.3 and 2018b, Theorem~2.3)} that, under a natural irreducibility condition, $\pi^N$ then differs in total variation from a discrete multivariate normal distribution on~$\Z^d$ by an amount of order $O(N^{-1/2}\log N)$.
-However, even when~$\bX_N$ does not have an equilibrium distribution, it is typically the case that trajectories starting with~$\bX^N(0)$ near~$N\bc$ exhibit apparent equilibrium behaviour, over very long time periods; see Bartlett~(1960) and Barbour~(1976), for example.
+However, even when~$\bX^N$ does not have an equilibrium distribution, it is typically the case that trajectories starting with~$\bX^N(0)$ near~$N\bc$ exhibit apparent equilibrium behaviour, over very long time periods; see Bartlett~(1960) and Barbour~(1976), for example.
 The trajectories mimic those of a process~$\bX\und$ that has the same transition rates as~$\bX^N$, except that transitions that lead out of the ball~$B(N\bc,N\d)$ are set to zero.
 This process has an equilibrium distribution~$\pi\und$ that is approximately multivariate normal, as above.
 It follows from \BP\ (2012), Theorems 4.1 and~2.3, that, if $\bX^N(0) \in B(N\bc,N\d)$, the total variation distance between~$\pi\und$ and the distribution of~$\bX^N(t)$ is small for a range of times $t \in [s_1(N), s_2(N)]$, where~$s_1(N)$ grows polynomially in~$N$, and~$s_2(N)$ grows exponentially with~$N$ (Theorem~4.1 of \BP\ (2012) shows this for a slightly different modification of the process~$X^N$, and Theorem~2.3 can be used to show that the difference in the modification is insignificant).
-In this sense, $\pi\und$ can be understood as a {\it quasi--equilibrium\/} distribution for~$\bX^N$; however, as discussed in \BP\ (2012), it need not be the equilibrium distribution of~$\bX^N$, or even a quasi--stationary distribution.
+In this sense, $\pi\und$ can be understood as a {\it quasi-equilibrium\/} distribution for~$\bX^N$; however, as discussed in \BP\ (2012), it need not be the equilibrium distribution of~$\bX^N$, or even a quasi-stationary distribution.